-This is the centre of attention of the building due to its size and height; it rises above the line of the main façade.
+Of Valencian Gothic style and dated in the 15th Century, this is the centre of attention of the building due to its size and height.

 This is the centre of attention of the building due to its size and height; it rises above the line of the main façade.
 Built in the 14th-15th Centuries, it is adjacent to the church and next to the plaza of the monastery.
 It is a construction with a rectangular floor plan.